-Since the amount of blue (black curve) is much more than red/green (red curve) is comparable, the S/P ratio is a high 2.5.
+It concerns a light bulb with cold white light, and therefore contains a lot of blue relative to red/green.
+Therefore the S/P ratio is high, being 1.9.
 More explanation of the S/P ratio will come in a separate article.